Powered By Expert Team Quality Product Global Service

 Cognitive DevelopmentFocus on exploring basic concepts such as colors, shapes, and sizes.
 Learning objectives for preschoolers at this stage include identifying objects, recognizing simple patterns, and engaging in problem-solving activities.In this age group, cognitive development deepens, as children begin learning more complex ideas such as basic math, letter recognition, and sequencing.
 Key preschool learning objectives at this stage include mastering counting and beginning to understand letter-sound relationships.

-Social and Emotional DevelopmentPreschoolers aged 2-4 begin understanding their emotions and start interacting more with their peers.
+Social and Emotional DevelopmentPreschoolers aged 2-4 begin understanding their emotions and interacting more with their peers.
 Learning objectives for preschool centers include recognizing feelings, practicing sharing, and managing conflicts with guidance.At ages 3-6, children start showing empathy, can regulate their emotions, and understand more complex social cues.
 They also begin to cooperate in group settings.
 Preschool student learning objectives at this age focus on teamwork, empathy, and forming lasting friendships.

 FAQs